jmciver/puppet-scldevtoolset/README.md

 This module will enable the Software Collections repository and install the specified the version or versions of the Development Tools package.
-Versions of the Development Tools that are not specified are removed.
+Versions of the Developer Tools that are not specified are removed.

 Currently only CentOS 6 and 7 platforms are under development.
 RedHat